Research

 This session is part of the EUI Climate Week 2026

+Electrification is one of the EU’s most powerful levers for decarbonisation, enhancing energy security and boosting industrial competitiveness.
+By electrifying the economy based on zero-emission sources, the use of fossil fuels can be limited and the emissions can be significantly reduced.
 Currently electricity accounts for only 25% of the EU’s final energy consumption.
 In 2024, more than 47% of electricity generation came from renewable energy sources.
 The share of renewables in the electricity mix is growing rapidly, although it continues to face numerous barriers, from insufficient grid development to limited system flexibility and high costs.

-Chair: Joanna Pandera (European University Institute and Forum Energii)
+Chair: Joanna Pandera, European University Institute and Forum Energii

 Speakers:

-Conclusion: Joanna Pandera (European University Institute and Forum Energii)
+Conclusion: Joanna Pandera, European University Institute and Forum Energii

 More information and the full programme of the EUI Climate Week 2026 can be found here.